-Not only was Sharon overwhelmed because she was coming back from vacation, but she was now going to have to do the job of her key employee and interview and train a replacement.
+Not only was Sharon overwhelmed because she was coming back from vacation, but she was now going to have to do the job of her key employee and find time to interview and train a replacement.

 You see Sharon’s big win wasn’t a win at all.

-And here’s why.
-Because a diet where you have to follow strict rules that allows for repaid weight loss isn’t a healthy lifestyle.
-Then the deprivation of restrictive diets leads to over-eating or bingeing.
+A diet where you have to follow strict rules that allows for rapid weight loss isn’t anything you can live with long-term.
+The the deprivation of restrictive diets leads to over-eating or bingeing.
 And since your body doesn’t want you to starve, it responds to overly restrictive diets by slowing your metabolism which of course makes it easier to gain weight once you go off that restrictive diet.

 This story unfortunately repeats itself too many times.

 P.S.
-If you would like to immerse yourself in a program that will help you learn the process that I’m teaching Sharon, I’ll be teaching this with 6 other wellness practitioners in a one-day retreat.
-Click here to find out how you can begin the same process as Sharon.
+If you would like to immerse yourself in a program that will help you learn the process that I’m teaching Sharon, click here and set up a time to chat about my 1-1 coaching program.